 Temperature has a significant impact on tyre pressurisation.
 For summer tyres, we recommend using the vehicle manufacturer’s suggested tyre pressure.
 For winter tyres, you should inflate the tyres to 0.2 bar above the summer tyre recommendation.
 The temperature in a warm garage can be up to 30 ˚C higher than outside.
 If the tyre pressure is measured inside, it will be too low for outside temperatures.

 Example: The temperature in the garage is +20 ˚C, while the outside temperature is -10˚ C à If the pressure is adjusted in the garage, the pressure added to the tyres must be 30 kPa (0.3 bar) higher than the recommended value to ensure a correct pressure level outside.

 More safety and longer service life

 In addition to correct tyre pressure, drivers should also ensure that uni-directional tyres are correctly installed on the car.
 The arrow on the sidewall indicates the rolling direction.

-We recommend that you break in your M+S labelled winter tyres by avoiding hard acceleration and braking during the first 500 driving kilometres.
+Tyres marked M+S (intended for winter use) should be carefully broken in.
+For the first 500 kilometres (310 miles), avoid sudden acceleration and braking.
 A gentle break-in improves the durability of studding: the studs will fit securely into place and stay on the tyres.